 Each year, the WCC Local Board approves the proposed Student Activities Budget which features all student club and other student activity accounts.
 The Student Activities Coordinator proposes the budget to the Dean of Student Success and Academic Advancement for approval.
 After approval, the budget is then submitted to the Vice President of Finance and Administrative Services to be presented to the WCC Local Board for final authorization.
 Funds are then allocated into each account during the Summer to be used throughout the upcoming academic year.

 The WCC Accountant will send a reconciliation report periodically to each club sponsor and it is the responsibility of the sponsor to reconcile club accounts and return the form signed back to the WCC Business Office.

 In order for clubs to receive funding for the following academic year, the following criteria MUST be met throughout the previous academic year:

 - send a club representative to monthly SGA meetings.
-If representative is not available, please contact the sponsor of the SGA.
+If a representative is not available, please contact the sponsor of the SGA.

 - At least one educational activity (field trip, workshop, guest speaker, etc.) per academic year

 - No less than one community service activity per academic year

 - Send a copy of meeting minutes with attendees list to Student Activities Coordinator